 When one of us is in trouble, we reach out to that person.
 Sometimes the clergy organize this; often it seems to happen spontaneously among parishioners.
 The parish is a community in Christ, where we can share openly with one another our joys and sorrows, our fears and our faith.

 Children and Youth

-We have a nursery and an active church school for children grades K-6, with team teaching and a curriculum especially tailored to our students.
-Our older children participate actively in the life and liturgy of the parish.
+We have a supervised designated space in our sanctuary for children to play and learn.
+They are welcome to engage in worship as they are able.
+Older children participate in the life and liturgy of the parish, with special events scheduled seasonally.
 Children of every age are valued members of our community.

 Called together by the God who loves all people, we, the people of the Church of the Holy Apostles, seek to share God’s love with one another and the world around us.
 We rejoice together in the Sunday Eucharist, the center of our life together.
 Friends and fellow pilgrims, clergy and lay persons, we are strengthened to nurture each other’s spiritual growth and to respond compassionately to the needs of our world.
 Reflecting the rich tradition and diversity of the Anglican Communion and the Episcopal Church, we invite all to join us.
 We welcome those celebrating faith or struggling with doubt, those seeking both spiritual and physical nourishment, and those of diverse ages, races, and sexual orientations.
 Together, we strive to seek and serve Christ in all persons. – Adopted by the Vestry, June 22, 1995

 As we celebrate our life together, we give thanks for those who have gone before us in this place.
 We rejoice in the wonderful diversity that is Holy Apostles today, and we look forward to welcoming those who will add to the worship, mission, and ministry of this parish in the years ahead.
 We invite you to join us as members in Christ and to add your voice to our songs of praise.